machida97/COMP1001Sem12016/README.md

-# COMP1001Sem12016
+# COMP1001Sem12016Assignment2SpeechRecognition
-Contains some small assignments from an introductory Python course COMP1001 at the University of Melbourne
+Details of an assignment from an introductory Python course COMP1001 at the University of Melbourne.

 Below is a glossary of common terms which are used in the project description: